Vermileonidae: Larvae

 The larvae of vermileonids are called wormlions which amounts to a direct translation of Vermileo.
-They have evolved the same elaborate mechanism for trapping prey, as one sees in many species of the Neuropteran family Myrmeleontidae, the so-called "antlions"; that is, they make cone-shaped "pits" in sandy areas and feed on insects that fall into the pits.
+They have evolved the same elaborate mechanism for trapping prey, as one sees in many species of the Neuropteran family Myrmeleontidae, the so-called "antlions"; that is, they make cone-shaped pits in sandy areas and feed on insects that fall into the pits.
 The mechanism is elegant in that in both groups of insects, the larva creates the pit by flinging particles out.
 Much of the material falls back, coming to rest at effectively the critical angle of repose.
 This is a good example for convergent evolution.

 Thus, when a small insect, commonly an ant, blunders into the pit, its weight causes the sand to collapse below it, drawing the victim toward the center, where the larva lies in wait under a thin layer of loose sand.
 As soon as it is alerted by falling sand grains, the larva assists this process by vigorously flicking more sand out from the center of the pit.
 This undermines the pit walls and causes them to collapse toward the center.
 The sand that the larva now is flinging also pelts the prey with so much loose, rolling material as to prevent it from getting any foothold on the easier slopes that the initial collapse of the slope has presented.
 The combined effect is to bring the prey down to within grasp of the larva, which then can inject venom and digestive fluids.

 Unlike the pit-digging Myrmeleontidae, vermileonid larvae do not travel round and round while digging the pit trap.
-Instead, they simply lie at the centre with the rear end buried, and dig their heads repeatedly forward into the sand, flinging it out by vigorously straightening their fore ends.
+Instead, they simply lie at the center with the rear end buried, and dig their heads repeatedly forward into the sand, flinging it out by vigorously straightening their fore ends.
 In contrast with conical digging, this approach is believed to take longer since more sand is likely to fall back into the pit when throwing from the center.
 Finally, they cover themselves with a thin layer of sand while lying across the bottom of the cone.
 Wormlion larvae prefer shaded habitats over lit ones, fine sand of small particle size over coarser sand, and obstacle free soil.
 All these factors enable them to construct large pits.
 Unfavorable conditions lead to more frequent relocation of the pits.